waliarubal/Jaya/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+If you are a .NET developer then you can develop plugins to support additional storage services or squash any existing bugs.
+You may also add new features or work on the ones which are not yet implemented.

 1. Fork the Project.
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the Branch (`git push origin feature/AmazingFeature`).
+4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.
+5. Open a pull request.

+If you are a designer, you can create new icons and images for the UI by following above mentioned steps.
+Suggestions and improvements in UX are also welcome.

-Buy me a coffee or donate funds to buy a Mac for development [here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DEXCFJ6R48SR2).
+None of the above, you can still buy me a coffee or donate funds to buy a Mac for development [here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DEXCFJ6R48SR2).

 ## License